danila6231/project-echo/INSTAGRAM_SETUP.md

 # Instagram Business API Setup Guide

-This guide will help you set up Instagram Business login for the AI SMM Assistant.
+This guide will help you set up Instagram Business login for the Replify Assistant.

 ## Prerequisites